Dyinghexagon/rtlabs_test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Development process

+1. The main entities of the project are defined: chat, chat bot and user message, MOCK server data
+2. Step-by-step application development
+3. Testing the operation of the application
+4. Project deployment in GitHub Pages